Six big retirement mistakes – what I’m doing about them

 Potentially this will be an issue for me in the coming decades but I highly doubt.
 I’m doing what I can to defer my capital gains during my working years – avoid selling assets in my non-registered account.

-You can see a supporting rationale for this below.
+You can see my supporting rationale for this below.

 3.Drawing a RRIF (Registered Retirement Income Fund) too late